 At the top of the page you can see which PHP version you are currently using (

-Current PHP version) and in the drop down under it you can see which PHP versions that are available for you to select.
-Select the version you want to us from the drop down and then click
+Current PHP version) and in the drop down menu under it you can see which PHP versions that are available.
+Select the version you want to use from the drop down and then click

 Set as current.
-You are now using the chosen version of PHP, you might have to reload the page to see that the version you chose is set as active.
+You are now using the chosen version of PHP.

 You can set a specific PHP version for a single folder on you account.
 This way you can run different versions of PHP for different parts of your account even though the global setting is set to another version.